This post has been featured on http://www.baeldung.com/java-weekly-184.

 - Implementing a custom Spring Boot starter for CXF and Swagger (you are here)

-- Implementing a custom Maven Archetype for a Spring Boot service (work in progress)
+- Implementing a custom Maven Archetype to generate Spring Boot-based services

 - Automating service provisioning and CI/CD using AWS Pipeline, Bitbucket and Terraform (work in progress)

 1. IMPLEMENTING A CUSTOM SPRING BOOT STARTER FOR CXF AND SWAGGER

 Consider this scenario, the development team has increased over the last few years, software releases and deployment takes more time, that quick fix or feature couldn’t be delivered this Sprint because the deliverable now includes many changes that haven’t been signed off by QA and it might take another month to do so.

 This seems like a good opportunity to break up the big Java monolithic application into multiple services or for that legacy set of applications in which business logic is duplicated to be refactored or rewritten, each by a small team benefiting from more frequent releases, easier to understand a small piece of functionality, having a low impact on other services, promoting ownership and accountability, etc..

 Assuming for instance, it has been decided to implement the APIs using Spring Boot, Apache CXF and Swagger along with logging, metrics, security, etc. and maybe packaging the service in a Docker image, how do you setup this up for a dozen or more services?
 Do you create a baseline project to be copied and pasted for each service?
 Do you create a custom Maven archetype?
 What are other options?

 This post covers how to create a custom Spring Boot starter for Apache CXF 3.1.x and Swagger 2 as the starting point to create services with a common set of dependencies and functionality also providing Spring beans auto-configuration to reduce explicit beans definition.